-Continental European real estate market commentary - Q4 2018
+Continental European real estate market commentary: Q4 2019

-Intense competition among investors has driven yields on prime assets to record low levels.
-Prime office yields in most central business districts (CBD) are between 2.9-3.5%, and prime shopping centre and logistics yields are between 3.5-4.25% and 4.0-4.5%, respectively.
-Our strategy for offices in big cities is either to add value by redeveloping older buildings in the CBD, or to invest in adjacent areas which are being transformed by a tech cluster or new transport links.
-These are typically available at higher yields and examples include the ArenA in Amsterdam; Kreuzberg-Friedrichshain in Berlin; Boulogne-Billancourt, Clichy and Montreuil in Paris and Solna in Stockholm.
-In the industrial market we favour multi-let estates and smaller distribution warehouses where it is still possible to buy good assets on yields of 5% or higher.
+In the office market we currently see most value in either re-development projects in central business districts, or in stabilised assets in adjacent areas where yields are higher.
+In the industrial market we favour multi-let estates and smaller distribution warehouses where it is still possible to buy good assets on yields of 5%, or higher.
 We also see value in hotels with management agreements.
-We are cautious about most retail assets, because we do not believe that current yields reflect the risks of higher vacancy and lower rents.
+We are cautious about most retail assets, because we do not believe that current yields reflect the risks of higher vacancy and falling rents.

 For Professional Investors only.